walu2/squiro-stx-demo/README.md

 # 🧠 Rare Disease Assistant – Graph-AI Demo

-This is a 1-day showcase project (it took me < ~8h to prepare, like a hackathon :)) that demonstrates how structured semantic knowledge (from ORDO ontology) can be used for rare disease reasoning using graphs, lightweight NLP and optional LLM support.
+This is a 1-day showcase project (prepared in under 8 hours, like a hackathon :)) that demonstrates how structured semantic knowledge (from the ORDO ontology) can be used for rare disease reasoning through graphs, lightweight NLP, and optional LLM support.

 ## 🎯 Goal